[4 Powerful Ways] iPhone Backup Password Was Incorrect

 Reset All Settings

-Note: It will reset your display settings such as brightness, home screen layout, etc. but it won’t affect your other settings or password but will definitely remove your encrypted iTunes backup password.
+Note: It will reset settings such as brightness, Home Screen layout, and wallpaper, but it won’t remove your personal data.
+It will remove the encrypted iTunes backup password for future backups.

-6. Next, connect your iPhone to iTunes and create a new iTunes backup.
+6. Next, connect your iPhone to Finder, Apple Devices, or iTunes and create a new encrypted backup.

 And you are done.
 Make sure to remember your password or write it in a safe place so you do not have to go through this hustle again.